ASUS ROG Strix Radeon RX 5700 XT OC Edition Review

 The Bad - Cons

-- ASUS GPU Tweak II utility software does support Linux
+- ASUS GPU Tweak II utility software doesn't support Linux

-- ASUS Aura Sync software does support Linux
+- ASUS Aura Sync software doesn't support Linux

 - Performance Mode & Quite Mode switches aren't documented